gleisonsdm/DawnCC-Compiler/README.md

  	$CLANGFORM -style="{BasedOnStyle: llvm, IndentWidth: 2}" < Source Code > &> tmp.txt

  	mv tmp.txt < Source Code >

+Below, a summary of each part where is necessary to change:

+- llvm-3.7-src/build-debug/bin : A reference to the location of the llvm-3.7 binaries.
+- DawnCC/build-debug : A reference to the location of the DawnCC binaries.
+- Source Code : The input file that will be used to run the analyzes.
+- op1 :

 ## Running a simple example